 Saw palmetto can help in regulating estrogen if your estrogen is way too much in your system.
 Generally, saw palmetto can help in regulating your hormones, making it a good supplement to treat PCOS.

-What’s more, when you combine saw palmetto with zinc, together they can both significantly decrease your symptoms with PCOS.
+What’s more, studies have shown when you combine saw palmetto with zinc, together they can both significantly decrease your symptoms with PCOS.

-Check out this brand if you’re wanting to give it a try!
+Check out this brand if you want to give it a try!

-These are the 9 best natural supplements you can take when you are suffering from PCOS, both dietary or synthetically.
-Of course, there are more supplements out there as well, but you’ll best start here.
+These are the 9 best natural supplements you can take when you are suffering from PCOS, whether found in foods or supplements.
+Women with PCOS suffer day-in and day-out with horrible symptoms, and these herbs and supplements can truly help.
+Of course, there are more supplements out there as well, but these are great ones to start with.

-Again, proper lifestyle can also help lessen the blow of PCOS – a nutrient-dense diet, proper sleep, and of course, natural PCOS supplements that are just mentioned here.
+Again, an adjusted lifestyle can also help lessen the blow of PCOS.
+A nutrient-dense diet, proper sleep, and working on your gut health are of utmost importance.
+After working on these, adding natural PCOS supplements might be a good choice for you.

 P.S.
-If this is a topic that hits close to home, be sure to check out a few of my other articles on hormone health:
+If this is a topic that hits close to home, check out some of my other articles on hormone health: